Maple Grove Lock & Safe Talk and Text Line: 651-989-7625

 In the wind that’s meant for you.

-It’s quite easy for me to get lost in a song; engage in a relationship with the music itself.
-I, like any emotional human being, can easily drown out from the blues — something that just happens from time to time.
-A regular KQRS listener named Jared, who calls in every morning during the KQ Morning Show, kindly reminded me or something: if you’re having a bad day, you just have to go through it.
+It’s quite easy for me to get lost in a song; to fully commit to a relationship with the music itself.
+I, like any emotional being, can easily drown out to the blues.
+KQ listener Jared, who calls in frequently during the KQ Morning Show, recently reminded me that if you’re having a bad day, you just have to go through it.
 Things don’t always work out the way you want, and sometimes the only thing you can do is blast some tunes and get over it.
 Take worries as they come and work them out with yourself, on your own time.
-It sure is comforting to know that no matter what happens, I can always stomp my foot to a beat, and that’s the one thing I’ll never fall out of love with.

 Follow 92KQRS on Spotify!